Thomas Paine Major Milestones

 Writes Age of Reason.
 Paine is imprisoned, in part for voting to spare the King’s life.
 Many colleagues are executed.

-Paine moves in with the Bonneville family, who remain an important part of his life for the next 14 years.
+Paine is near death when he is freed from prison, and recovers at the home of James Monroe.
+In 1797, he moves in with the Bonnevilles.
+They remain an important part of his life for the next 14 years.

 1797